dotslash/jfr_explore/jfr/thread-dump-blog-post.md

 In this blog post, we will discuss how lock contention can be observed in java thread dumps.
 As part of the process, we will also describe one mechanism to emit JFRs for the java process.

+# TL;DR

+We can use thread dumps to understand observe lock contention in java. `Lock` objects make it possible to understand which threads are waiting for lock. `synchronized` blocks go one step further and also tell the thread that is holding the lock.

 # Setup

 ### Options for locking in Java